Bisonai/orakl/sentinel/README.md

-# Orakl Sentry
+# Orakl sentinel

-Orakl Sentry is a service for monitoring Orakl Service.
+Orakl sentinel is a service for monitoring Orakl Service.
 It checks the service state regularly and sends a Slack message if required.

 ## Project Structure